A 130-ton 'fatberg' lurking under London is the stuff of nightmares

 This "fatberg" was discovered earlier this month about 19 feet underground in the Whitechapel area of east London.

-“This sewer is about a meter (a yard) high and the 'fatberg' comes about two-thirds of the way up,” said Alex Saunders, a sewer network manager for utility Thames Water.
+“This sewer is about a meter high and the 'fatberg' comes about two-thirds of the way up,” said Alex Saunders, a sewer network manager for utility Thames Water.
+(A meter is a little longer than a yard.)

 It took about a year for the jam to accumulate.